dezihh/my-harmony-card/README.md

 ```

 ### Main Options
+You can find a screnshot of the remote with some button nameing [here](https://github.com/dezihh/my-harmony-card/blob/master/pictures/Harmony_desc.png)

 | Name | Type | Default | Example | Description |
 | --- | --- | --- | --- | --- |